trailofbits/deepstate/README.md

 ```

 In many cases, this will result in finding a different failure or
-crash that allow smaller test cases, so you can also provide a string
+crash that allows smaller test cases, so you can also provide a string
 that controls the criteria for which test outputs are considered valid
 reductions (by default, the reducer looks for any test that fails or
 crashes).
 Only outputs containing the `--criteria` are considered to